isabella232/mailpenny/README.md

 It's a good idea to run four consoles:
   1. Server with `bundle exec rails server`
   2. Guard with `bundle exec guard`
-  3. Rails console with 'bundl exec rails console'
+  3. Rails console with 'bundle exec rails console'
   4. A regular terminal for git and file manipulation

 ## Tests